Our first month’s Nomadiversary was a huge success!

 - A lot of great boondocking places you wouldn’t expect to have cell service do, and the ones you would expect to have it, don’t.

-- Level Up auto leveling system relieves a lot of stress
+- The level up auto-leveling system relieves a lot of stress

 - Cows really do come in more than 3 colors

-- Watching The Walking Dead is much more scary in the middle of the nowhere.
+- Watching The Walking Dead is much scarier in the middle of nowhere.
 Alone.